mmbman/Katagiri/1979-06-13-Fukanzazengi-Talk-5.md

 ##### 29:06

 We don’t understand.
 But “we don’t understand” doesn’t mean we should stop.
 We have to [cultivate], we have to plant a good seed.
 For what?
 For now?
 For you?
 No. For future generations, for the long range.
 For all sentient beings.
 Even though you don’t understand, all we have to do is, we have to do [zazen](glossary#zazen) based on *freedom*, perfect freedom.
 There is no chance to be involved in after zazen or before zazen.
-If you are involved in after or before, that is nothing but human life, with which you are completely tied in the [dualistic](glossary#dualistic) world.
+If you are involved in after or before, that is nothing but human life with which you are completely tied in the [dualistic](glossary#dualistic) world.

 Of course, we are in the [dualistic](glossary#dualistic) world; that's why we want to be free.
 But how can we be free?
 We have [karma](glossary#karma); of course we have karma.
 In the past, in the present, we are creating karma from moment to moment.
-This is really thought; we cannot escape.
+This is really thought; we cannot escape [it].
 How can you be free?
 If you deal with your life in the dualistic world, no matter how long you walk, whatever kind of final goal you get, it's not a real goal.
 So, constantly there is [dullness](glossary#dullness) and [distraction](glossary#distraction).
-That's why [shikantaza](glossary#shikantaza), the [zazen](glossary#zazen) we do, is nothing to be involved in the dualistic world.
+That's why [shikantaza](glossary#shikantaza), the [zazen](glossary#zazen) we do, is [not] to be involved in the dualistic world.
 This is a zazen which is completely different from other meditations.
 Completely different.

 Look at the other meditations.
 People use meditation for the sake of such-and-such.
 Always there is something.
 That means, we look at the life before meditation, and look at the life after meditation.
 We expect [something], always.
 And then, you forget a very important point: that is, *[zazen](glossary#zazen) itself*.
 You forget it!
 Well, you experience it; but you don't know.